CompuCell3D/PythonScriptingManual/docs/how_to_use_python_in_cc3d.rst

 3) finish(self)

-Those 3 functions are imported , via inheritance, from SteppableBasePy (which in turn imports SteppablePy).
-The nice feature of inheritance is that oncve you import functions from base class you are free to redefine their content in the child class.
+Those 3 functions are imported , via inheritance, from ``SteppableBasePy`` (which in turn imports ``SteppablePy``).
+The nice feature of inheritance is that once you import functions from base class you are free to redefine their content in the child class.
 We can redefine any combination of these functions.
-Had we not redefined e.g. finish functions then at the end simulation the implementation from SteppableBasePy of finish function would get called (which as you can see is an empty function) .
+Had we not redefined e.g. finish functions then at the end simulation the implementation from ``SteppableBasePy`` of finish function would get called (which as you can see is an empty function) .